Detection of the genuine non-locality of any three-qubit state: Recapitulation

 where $B_{CHSH}=A_{0}\otimes B_{0}+A_{0}\otimes B_{1}+A_{1}\otimes B_{0}-A_{1}\otimes B_{1}$ denote the Bell-CHSH operator and $A_{0}$, $B_{0}$, $A_{1}$ and $B_{1}$ denote the Hermitian operators.
 Also we have $\langle B_{CHSH}\rangle _{\rho_{AB}}=Tr[(A_{0}\otimes B_{0}+A_{0}\otimes B_{1}+A_{1}\otimes B_{0}-A_{1}\otimes B_{1})\rho_{AB}]$.\\ The strength of the non-locality of $\rho_{AB}$ denoted by $S_{NL}(\rho_{AB})$ in terms of $P^{max}$ may be defined as

 For any classical theory, $P^{max}\leq \frac{3}{4}$ and hence $S_{NL}(\rho_{AB})=0$.
 For quantum mechanical theory and for non-signaling correlation, we have $P^{max} > \frac{3}{4}$ and thus $S_{NL}(\rho_{AB})\neq 0$.
-We have further considered different mesurement setting $xy-$, $xz-$ and $yz-$ plane to calculate the maximum probability of success of winning the game.
-In these planes, the maximum probability of success of winning the game is denoted by $P_{xy}$, $P_{xz}$ and $P_{yz}$ respectively.
+We have further considered different measurement setting $xy-$, $xz-$, and $yz-$ planes to calculate the maximum probability of success of winning the game.
+In these planes, the maximum probability of success of winning the game is denoted by $P_{xy}$, $P_{xz}$, and $P_{yz}$ respectively.
 Therefore, the corresponding maximum probability of success may be expressed as

 The Bell operators $B^{(xy)}_{CHSH}$, $B^{(xz)}_{CHSH}$ and $B^{(yz)}_{CHSH}$ can be written in terms of the observables $\sigma_{x}$, $\sigma_{y}$, and $\sigma_{z}$ as\cite{hyllus}

 In terms of $P_{xy}$, $P_{xz}$ and $P_{yz}$, the strength of the non-locality $S_{NL}^{(ij)}(\rho_{AB})~(i,j=x,y,z,~~i\neq j)$, may be defined as